WartClaes/mjr-css/docs2/3-layout/3-2-flexbox.md

 # 3.2 Flexbox

-Flexbox is a new approach on handling layouts.
+Flexbox is a newer approach on handling layouts.
 When creating layouts with only tables, floats and positioning it is very hard and frustrating.
 Flexbox takes on a completely different approach.

 A few key features of Flexbox are vertical alignment of elements in a box, equal heights on rows and distributing